 Members participate on a syndicate by reference to a year of account ('YOA') and each syndicate YOA is a separate annual venture.
 These accounts relate to the 2022 YOA which has been closed by reinsurance to close at 31 December 2024; consequently the balance sheet represents the assets and liabilities of the 2022 YOA and the profit or loss account reflects the transactions for that YOA during the 36 months period until closure.
-The loss of \$1,746.5k on the 2022 YOA represents a loss on capacity of 6.0% which includes the impact of personal members expenses of \$10.7k.
-The loss on capacity remains at 6.0% after excluding these expenses.
+The 2022 closed YOA profit of \$37.7m includes a reinsurance to close profit from the 2021 YOA of \$4.2m (note 6).
+This profit on the 2022 YOA represents a return on capacity of 14.5% and includes the impact of personal members expenses of \$0.7m.
+Return on capacity excluding these expenses would be 14.7%.